UK Court says EU settled status rules need to change

 On the basis of the judgement, “the UK should have another look at the EU settlement scheme and come back with something a bit different, so that EU citizens not yet eligible for permanent residence don’t have to make a second application,” IMA General Counsel Rhys Davies told Europe Street.

-But he added the win is only a “first step” in the legal procedure.
+He added the win is only a “first step” in the legal procedure.
 The Home Office has announced it will appeal the decision.
+However, in February 2023 the Home Office said it will not appeal against the rule.

-While the process continues, the IMA urges pre-settled status holders to continue applying for settled status to secure their position in the UK.
+While the process continues, the IMA urged pre-settled status holders to continue applying for settled status to secure their legal position in the UK.

 Europe Street News © all rights reserved